kiegroup/github-action-build-chain/README.md

   -f, --defintionFile <path_or_url>      The definition file, either a path to the filesystem or a URL to it -o, --outputFolder <path>              The folder path to store projects.
 Default is of the format 'build_chain_yyyymmddHHMMss' (default:
                                          "build_chain_202211229567")
-  --token <token>                        The GITHUB_TOKEN.
-It can be set as an environment variable instead -d, --debug                            Set debugging mode to true (default: false) --skipExecution                        A flag to skip execution and artifacts archiving for all projects.
+  --token <token...>                     The GITHUB_TOKEN.
+It can be set as an environment variable instead.
+You can specify multiple tokens
+  -d, --debug                            Set debugging mode to true (default: false) --skipExecution                        A flag to skip execution and artifacts archiving for all projects.
 Overrides skipProjectExecution (default:
                                          false)